 p=reject

 Full protection.
-Failing emails are blocked entirely.
+Fake emails are blocked entirely — they never reach your recipients.

 Quick-Start Checklist